Information collected and means of collection

 - By fax: +61 2 9284 9666

-If you have a complaint about a privacy matter, please contact our Client Services Executive on (02) 8226 6200, at email@example.com or at Level 31, 259 George St Sydney NSW 2000.
-Where you have called our Client Services Executive, we may ask you to put your complaint in writing.
+If you have a complaint about a privacy matter, please contact our Client Services Team on 1300 097 995 or (03) 9616 8614, at firstname.lastname@example.org or at Level 31, 259 George St Sydney NSW 2000.
+Where you have called our client services team, we may ask you to put your complaint in writing.
 We will acknowledge receipt of your complaint immediately and we will investigate and respond to your complaint as soon as is practicable after we receive it.

 Please address all enquiries (aside from privacy complaints, for which contact details are outlined in the section above) to: